 First, Loot is not just about treasure.
-Loot as a concept is pretty broad.
 I would define this book as a new way to look at rewards for characters and players alike.
 I can only speak for myself, but I quickly tired as a player with the endless repetition of scenes like this in games: